Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: Eight-Vertex model and deformed CFT

 Using the following classical generators ($l_n^{Diff}$),

 we can obtain other Virasoro algebra, different from the one described above.
-The difference is that $l_n^{Diff}$s are generators of diffeo-transformation of the spectral rapidity parameter or the Euclidean boost parameter ($\alpha$)~\cite{1985-Gervais-PLB,1989-Itoyama.Thacker-NPB}.
-The corresponding Virasoro algebra can then be constructed by defining the following $\mathcal{L}_n^{diff}$:
+The difference is that $l_n^{Diff}$ are generators of diffeo-transformation of the spectral rapidity parameter or the Euclidean boost parameter ($\alpha$)~\cite{1985-Gervais-PLB,1989-Itoyama.Thacker-NPB}.
+We can then construct the corresponding Virasoro algebra by defining the following $\mathcal{L}_n^{diff}$:

-This is the first key result of this work and it validates the modelling of the horizon-fluid as a system near a critical point.
-The microscopic model has a mass gap.
-Our next task is to relate the model to the horizon-fluid.
+This demonstrates that the eight-vertex model possesses the Virasoro algebra given by \eqref{L_N_Diffeo}, which holds the key to incorporating near-horizon $S1$ diffeo-symmetry in the model of the horizon-fluid.
+The 2-D Euclideanized space-time $(\tau,q)$ can be identified with the 2-D Euclidean space $(x_1,x_2)$ on which the horizon-fluid resides.
+The rapidity or the boost parameter in a Euclideanized space-time {corresponds to an} angle of rotation.
+A closer look reveals that in our case, the rapidity is the azimuthal angle (See \eqref{fig:Stereographic}).
+Thus, $l_n^{Diff}$ diffeomorphism algebra of the spectral rapidity corresponds to the $l_n^{Diff}$ diffeomorphism symmetry on the black-hole horizon.
+Thus we see that the microscopic modelling of the horizon-fluid with a mass gap incorporates the $l_n^{Diff}$ diffeomorphism symmetry on the black-hole horizon.